Resource Management Act 1991

 You could also call this:

-“A temporary order to stop someone harming the environment until a final decision is made.”
+"A temporary order to protect the environment while a final decision is made"

-The interim enforcement order stays in place until the application for an enforcement order under section 316 is decided, or until it is cancelled by an Environment Judge or District Court Judge, or by the Environment Court under section 321.
+The interim enforcement order stays in place until a decision is made about a full enforcement order under section 316, or until it is cancelled by a Judge or the Environment Court under section 321.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.